TIMELINE-Twitter: from side project to sociocultural sensation

-Nov 7 (Reuters) - Twitter Inc, the 140-character messaging service favored by everyone from the Pope to U.S. President Barack Obama, began as a side-project but rapidly morphed into one of the most powerful social and cultural media forces of our time.
+SAN FRANCISCO, Oct 3 (Reuters) - Twitter, the 140-character messaging service favored by everyone from the Pope to U.S. President Barack Obama, began as a side-project but rapidly morphed into one of the most powerful social and cultural media forces of our time.

-In its market debut on Thursday, Twitter soared as much as 92 percent as investors snapped up shares in the microblogging site in a frenzy that recalled the days of the dot-com bubble.
+After eight years of explosive user growth marred by persistent technical challenges and management shake-ups, Twitter is now preparing to go public in Silicon Valley’s largest initial public offering since Facebook Inc’s last year.

 March 21, 2006: Co-founder Jack Dorsey sends the first tweet: “just setting up my twttr.”